Broken Link Building: The Operator’s Playbook

 This gives you a high-confidence target list and avoids wasted outreach.

 Broken link building isn’t “publish a blog post.”
 You need to take things one step further – you’re recreating something editors relied on.
+If your replacement asset can’t survive being cited by a DR80 editor with their name on the byline, it’s not a replacement, it’s filler.

 Rule #1: Mirror the Original Intent Exactly